NeuroMachinesLab/tic-tac-toe-q-learning/README.md

 This algorithm is tuned.

 #### The more training, the more accurately Q-table.
 Tuned algorithm doesn't use constant `alpha` and `gamma`.
-They calculated by
+They calculated by:
 ```
 alpha = gamma = i / N
 ```